Travel Health & Travel Vaccines in Wagga

 Taking care of your health in preparation for a trip or during your trip can help prevent illness, injury and negative consequences.
-It is important you speak to your local GP about your health options before your trip.
+It is important you speak to your local doctor or GP about your health options before your trip.

 When travelling, you are in a new location and do not have the benefits of your normal health care provisions or medical systems available to you at home.
 It is important for you to find out which medical services and facilities are available to you in your travel destination and which vaccines you will need before you go on your holiday.